Medication Search: Cimzia

 This medication belongs to a family of medications known as biological response modifiers ("biologics") or TNF blockers.
 It is used alone or in combination with another medication, methotrexate, to treat moderately-to-severely active rheumatoid arthritis (RA).
-Certolizumab pegol is also used alone or in combination with methotrexate to treat moderately-to-severely active psoriatic arthritis when other disease-modifying medications have not worked.
+Certolizumab pegol is also used alone or in combination with methotrexate to treat moderately-to-severely active psoriatic arthritis (PsA) when other disease-modifying medications have not worked.
 For both conditions, it may be used alone if methotrexate is not tolerated.
-Certolizumab pegol may also be used to treat ankylosing spondylitis that has not responded to other treatments.
+Certolizumab pegol may be used to treat ankylosing spondylitis (AS) and non-radiographic axial spondyloarthritis (nr-axSpA) that has not responded to other treatments.
+It may also be used to treat adults with plaque psoriasis (PsO) for whom systemic (internal) treatment is appropriate.

 For people with the immune conditions, their bodies overproduce a protein called tumour necrosis factor (TNF), which causes pain, inflammation, and damage.
 Certolizumab pegol blocks the production of TNF and decreases the inflammation in the joints.